|

 wrapped around you, you are dwelling in blindness, even though you deny it.

-Just remember that many persons
+Just remember, for example, that many

-caught up in addictions, such as alcoholism, will, while in a state of
+individuals caught up in addictions, such as alcoholism, will, while in a state of

 intoxication, claim that they are doing nothing harmful to their lives.